Workiva/react_testing_library/doc/migration_guides/queries.md

 }
 ```

-The rendered DOM can be viewed using `rtl.prettyDOM(document.body)`.
+Once we import `react_testing_library` (namespaced as `rtl`) in our test file, we can view the rendered DOM using `rtl.prettyDOM(document.body)`.
 This is the DOM for the input we are trying to access:

 ```html
 <div>